alexeyev/glyphnet-pytorch/README.md

 the further research in this direction; there is clearly a lot of work to do.

+## Research Questions to Be Addressed in the Future

+1. Is the Unas pyramids dataset as easy-to-solve as MNIST?
+Should check kNN/MLP approaches.
+2. If not, the model can be informed and simplified using a pattern matching layer (unicode hieroglyphs scaled to the required image size).
+3. Metric learning approach should also be worthwhile; judging by the data, mining hard negative samples could help.

 ## Notes

-* Do not confuse with another [GlyphNet project](https://github.com/noahtren/GlyphNet) training networks to communicate using a visual language
+* Please do not confuse this work with another [GlyphNet project](https://github.com/noahtren/GlyphNet) training networks to communicate using a visual language